-This Romanesco Quinoa Herb Salad is loosely based on the idea of the tabbouleh.
+This romanesco salad with quinoa and herbs is loosely based on the idea of the tabbouleh.
 Tabbouleh is a well-known Middle-Eastern vegetarian dish, which is traditionally made with fresh parsley and bulgur wheat.
-In this recipe I swapped bulgur for quinoa and I’ve used chives and mint, in addition to parsley, for a more intense herb flavour.
+In this recipe I swapped bulgur for quinoa and used chives and mint, in addition to the parsley, for a more intense herb flavour.
 I also used more quinoa than herbs (traditional tabbouleh would contain less bulgur and more herbs).
-So this salad makes a satisfying vegetarian lunch, rather than just a side dish.
+The addition of romanesco cauliflower makes this salad a satisfying vegetarian lunch rather than just a side dish.

 Baby Romanesco (also known as Broccoflower or Roman Cauliflower) is a very decorative vegetable.
-It’s small and shapely with a pointy top, the perfect accompaniment to this refreshing spring salad.
+It's small and shapely with a pointy top, a perfect accompaniment to this refreshing spring salad.
 Much like broccoli or cauliflower you can prepare it by briefly boiling or seaming it.
 But the quickest way to prepare it is to cook it in the microwave.
-Romanesco is quite small so it only needs a couple of minutes in the microwave and it’s ready to serve.
+Romanesco is quite small so it only needs a couple of minutes in the microwave.

-Remember that you can cook quinoa ahead (and keep it in the fridge for a few days) to save time.
+Remember that you can cook the quinoa ahead (and keep it in the fridge for a few days) to save time.
 Once you've prepared the quinoa and the romanesco cauliflower the salad can be assembled in a matter of minutes.
-Simply chop up the herbs, combine with the other ingredients and the salad is ready to serve.
-The bright red pomegranate seeds not only look pretty against the predominantly green background of the salad.
-They also add sweetness and crunch to the dish so it's a great ingredient to use.
+Simply chop up the herbs, combine with the other ingredients and scatter the pomegranate seeds.
+Pomegranate adds sweetness and crunch to the dish so it's a great ingredient to use.
 A drizzle of walnut oil at the end completes this salad (highly recommended).